Trumpet Mouthpiece Guide

 or What is a 7C Trumpet Mouthpiece ?

+If you are just starting to play the trumpet, then this first section is for you.
 The most common trumpet mouthpiece we all started on is the 7C.
 The “7” refers to the rim diameter and the “C” is the cup.
 If the numbers don’t seem to make sense, you are right.
 They don’t make sense.
 To decode them, check out our Mouthpiece Guide first.
 But no worries, it’s not required to know all this right away.
 This mouthpiece is “Average” and “Medium” in cup volume.
 What?
 Keep reading, we’ll get to all this.
 The smaller cup diameter is a great place to start for younger players.

 Top Pick: The Bach 7C trumpet mouthpiece